PlumpMath/blender_patch_templates/readme.rst

 Prerequisites
 =============

-To make use of these patches you should have Blender building and a development environment setup.
+To make use of these patches, you should have Blender building and a development environment setup.

 See: